BASKETBALL PLAYER

 Semyon Sergeyevich Antonov (Russian: Семён Сергеевич Антонов, born July 18, 1989) is a Russian professional basketball player for CSKA Moscow of the VTB United League.
 He also represents the senior Russian national team, winning bronze medals at European and Olympic level.
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
-Semyon Antonov is the 1,268th most popular basketball player (up from 1,284th in 2019), the 3,472nd most popular biography from Russia and the 26th most popular Russian Basketball Player.
+Semyon Antonov is the 1,287th most popular basketball player (down from 1,284th in 2019), the 3,493rd most popular biography from Russia (down from 3,470th in 2019) and the 26th most popular Russian Basketball Player.

 Memorability Metrics